LlamaTechnologies/LlamaLang-CSharp-Implementation/README.md

 It is strongly tiped and compiled language.

 ## Implementation details
-The compiles is made using ANTLR v4 with C# target and it targets LLVM IR so it can be compiled for every hardware supported by LLVM and have debuging capabilities.
+The compiler is made using ANTLR v4 with C# target and it targets LLVM IR so it can be compiled for every hardware supported by LLVM and have debuging capabilities.

 ## Example
 An example of the gramar can be found at the files test.def and test.decl.